lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

   EtherCAT line.
 - OSS control PLC.
 It manages the hydrostatic bearings for azimuth and elevation.
 The communication  be via Modbus TCP and it is connected to the Ethernet TMA network.
-- Drive Controllers.
-They control the azimuth and elevation drives and are connected by EtherCAT.
+- Main Axes motor section drives.
+They control the azimuth and elevation motors sections and are connected by EtherCAT.
 - Cabinet thermal local controllers.
 They control the surface temperature of the cabinets and allow powering on temperature limited hardware.
 The communication is done via MODBUS TCP and they are connected to the Ethernet TMA network.
 - Top End Chiller PLC.
 It controls the temperature of elements of the top end assembly, as well as the M2 mirror cell